rcpage/devops/ansible/tools/playbook/README.md

 # Getting Started

-Quickly create your first project by following the steps run playbook using Ansible engine.
+Quickly create your first project by following the steps to run playbook.yml using Ansible engine.

 1. Create new project
 2. Add tasks to project